xxwilliam/group-13-2/README.md

 <p>All sporting Referees and Officials will be shown how to use our Website on a laptop or mobile device, upon receving the feedback we will have a better understanding of what their needs and any concerns are.
 It will also gives us more ideas on how to develop the website for certain other sports in the future.
 As Our Product is aimed at sports (eventually other sports) it will have the same features , just different rules and codes.
 But just as easy to understand.
 While Our Product is being tested our staff will monitor how often it is used, and make sure it runs smoothly and no "dropouts".</p>

-<p>After the trail period a samll questionnaire will be given 4 to 5 questopns and if any major changes are needed.
-And also ask them if they would continue to ues Our Product, when it gets up and running in full.
-Our Product will have regular updates, to ensure Pur Product is up to dat with any new regulations and by-laws and security.</p>
+<p>After the trail period a samll questionnaire will be given 4 to 5 questions and if any major changes are needed.
+And also ask them if they would continue to use Our Product, when it gets up and running in full.
+Our Product will have regular updates, to ensure Our Product is up to dat with any new regulations and by-laws and security.</p>

 <p><h2><b>Timeframe</b></h2></p>